Vaccination is critical -- especially in long-term care settings

-On September 24, the CDC recommended booster shots for people who are at highest risk for COVID-19, if they received their second Pfizer shot at least six months ago and for all adults who received their Johnson & Johnson/Janssen shot at least two months ago.
+CDC now recommends booster shots for people who are at highest risk for COVID-19, if they received their second Pfizer or Moderna shot at least six months ago and for all adults who received their Johnson & Johnson/Janssen shot at least two months ago.

 One of the populations who should receive a booster shot is people who are 18 or older in long-term care settings.
 (Staff working in long-term care settings also may receive a booster.)